 Inventory management techniques need to catch up to other business areas regarding automation.
 We’ve transformed the efficiency of some of our clients by automating their manual processes and replacing spreadsheets with reports at the click of a mouse.

 If you’re using an enterprise resource planning (ERP) or warehouse management system (WMS) with advanced capabilities to manage their stock, you’re already moving in the right direction, but these systems will struggle to provide accurate forecasts or calculate optimum order quantities, safety stock levels and reorder points.
 You might find that you’re still using spreadsheets to support these tasks, which takes time, reduces efficiency, and leads to problems such as:

 • Inaccurate demand forecasting can lead to stockouts, missed sales opportunities and unhappy customers

 • Estimated replenishment can see capital tied up in excess stock, which could result in costly obsolete stock that needs writing off or selling at a heavy discount.

 • Manual order processing is inefficient and resource intensive.
 It is also prone to human errors and inaccuracies, perpetuating inaccurate forecasts and replenishment.

-By optimising your inventory you can determine exactly how much stock to order and when to order it, so you’re always able to serve your customers.
-You’ll consider demand variables, such as seasonality and campaigns, as well as supplier lead times and schedules.
-This way you’ll always have the right products in the right warehouse to fulfil demand, without tying up too much capital in inventory.
+By optimising your inventory, you’ll consider demand variables, such as seasonality and campaigns, supplier lead times and schedules to determine exactly how much stock to order and when, so you can always serve your customers.
+This way, you’ll always have the right products in the right warehouse to fulfil demand without tying up too much capital in inventory.